1. Irregular/difficult terrain

 When processing the drone images into highly accurate photogrammetric products, precise information about a geographic position of each image is key.
 Regular GNSS sensors are accurate up to several meters.
 Using RTK (Real-Time Kinematic) or PPK (Post Processing Kinematic) technologies allow achieving the positioning accuracy even below 50cm, which makes a significant difference for survey-grade products.
 Depending on the task you can you drone such as DJI Phantom 4 Pro RTK, or WingtraOne.

 6. Ground Control Points

 Many drone platforms providers claim that their RTK systems do not require any GCPs (Ground Control Points) measured on the ground to achieve high absolute accuracy.
-If you think about the achieving the accuracy of 2-3 GSD with 1cm pixel size, adding GCPs to the survey is a must.
+If you think about achieving the accuracy of 2-3 GSD with 1cm pixel size, adding GCPs to the survey is a must.
 In fact, it’s a key not only to have them but also to distribute them accordingly across the whole survey area.

 7. Control over the processing

 Online platforms for data processing such as DroneDeploy or PrecisionMapper are really awesome.
-However, if you are serious about achieving survey grade accuracy you must have the full control over the process and often perform some manual adjustments like adding tie points or changing processing parameters.
-In order to do it you shouldn’t rely on online processing platforms, but invest in a full desktop version of Pix4D or AgiSoft and do the processing activities with a proper attention to detail.
+However, if you are serious about achieving survey-grade accuracy you must have the full control over the process and often perform some manual adjustments like adding tie points or changing processing parameters.
+In order to do it you shouldn’t rely on online processing platforms, but invest in a full desktop version of Pix4D or AgiSoft and do the processing activities with proper attention to detail.